 What I want to read right now is something that’s true about the world – and not just true this week.
 Something told in a beautiful way that reminds me that, yes, the world always seems to be falling apart, but we’ll probably get through it anyway, because we made it through all these dramatic events in history.

-So below are 12 of my favorite books that have made me feel like I’m traveling widely, even when I’m in coronavirus isolation and haven’t left the house for days (but also when life is normal, and I’m just not traveling).
+So below are several of my favorite books that make me feel like I’m traveling widely, even when I’m in coronavirus isolation and haven’t left my apartment for days.
+(They were also wonderful reads when life was normal, and whether I was traveling or not.)

-The first links for each book go to Amazon; the second ones go to Bookshop, which is a new site launched in January.
-It lets you buy books online through a simple, clean interface, while supporting independent bookstores – which I think is great.
-This explains in much more detail how it works.
-Right now, they only ship to the US.
+The first links for each book go to Amazon.
+The second ones (and the images) go to Bookshop, which is a new site launched in January that I’m loving as an Amazon alternative.
+Bookshop lets you buy books online through a simple, clean interface, while supporting independent bookstores – which I think is wonderful.
+After all, I love having quirky bookstores in the neighborhood wherever I live, but sometimes I prefer to order the book later than buy it in the store.
+Bookshop gives the best of both worlds.
+They support independent, local bookstores with every order, but you still get the convenience or ordering online.
+(This article explains in much more detail how it works.)

 I’ve linked to IndieBound as an Amazon alternative in previous posts, but I find Bookshop much smoother to use.
-Plus, Bookshop is now doing all the fulfillment – meaning handling payments and shipping – for IndieBound.
+Plus, Bookshop is now doing all the fulfillment (handling payments and shipping) for IndieBound, so they’re becoming almost one and the same.

 Without further ado, my favorite books to get you out of the house, by destination: